 2. Transistors

 Yes, we are talking about transistors here.
-It’s one of only statistical data Apple revealed during the event about transistors.
+It’s one of the only statistical data Apple revealed during the event about transistors.
 The A16 Bionic has 16 billion transistors.
-This means that the new A16 Bionic has one billion more transistors than the A15 Bionic.
+This means the new A16 Bionic has one billion more transistors than the A15 Bionic.
 More transistors mean faster data processing and better efficiency.

 3. Improved ISP

 Apple has improved the ISP (Image Signal Processor) on the A16 Bionic.
 Apple claims this is a new ISP developed for the iPhone 14 Pro.
 A better ISP means better photos and videos from the cameras of the iPhone.
-The CPU, GPU, neural engine, and ISP altogether are responsible for the camera quality on the iPhone.
+The CPU, GPU, neural engine and ISP are responsible for the camera quality on the iPhone.

 The new and improved ISP on the A16 Bionic can perform up to 4 trillion operations per photo.
-Apple says that this allows for Deep Fusion to occur sooner in the process on uncompressed images, resulting in more detailed, brighter, and more vibrant photos.
+Apple says that this allows for Deep Fusion to occur sooner on uncompressed images, resulting in more detailed, brighter, and more vibrant photos.
 The new ISP is only present on the A16 Bionic chip, which means only the iPhone 14 Pro models have it.

 4. Memory Bandwidth

-The A16 Bionic has 50% more bandwidth in comparison to the A15 Bionic.
+The A16 Bionic has 50% more bandwidth than the A15 Bionic.
 While you may think that the A16 Bionic has the same GPU cores as before, the performance is improved due to the additional 50% memory bandwidth.
 This means better graphics performance while playing games or doing other graphics-intensive tasks.
 Again, this high performance will be exclusive to the iPhone 14 Pro and 14 Pro Max.

 That’s all we know about the new A16 Bionic chip and its differences from its predecessor— A15 Bionic.
 Nevertheless, the real-world performance difference between the two is yet to be experienced.